Ernest Law

 His best-known work was A Short History of Hampton Court (1897), abridged from his longer histories.
 He also wrote History of Hampton Court, Royal Gallery of Hampton Court, Vandyck's and Holbein's Pictures at Windsor Castle, Kensington Palace, Shakespeare as a Groom of the Chamber (1910), Some Supposed Shakespeare Forgeries (1911), Dancing on Ice (1911), More about Shakespeare Forgeries (1913), England’s First Great War Minister (1916), The Tempest as originally produced at Court (1920), Mantegna's Triumph of Julius Cæsar, as now hung in the old Orangery at Hampton Court (1921), Commonwealth or Empire (1921), Shakespeare’s Garden (1922), Henry VIII's Great Kitchen at Hampton Court, and Hampton Court Gardens: Old and New (1926).

 He was appointed Companion of the Order of the Bath (CB) in the 1920 New Year War Honours and Commander of the Royal Victorian Order (CVO) in the 1926 New Year Honours.

-He died at the The Pavilion, Hampton Court and is buried in the churchyard of St Mary Magdalen Church, Mortlake.
+He died at The Pavilion, Hampton Court and is buried in the churchyard of St Mary Magdalen Church, Mortlake.

 His widow Katherine, whom he married in 1890, died at Hampton Court in 1954 at the age of 99.
 A great beauty in her younger days and a recluse after her husband's death, she was one of the longest residents of the palace.